Should parents worry if their child is too short?

 “This is most likely because it’s a nutritious food, which provides high-quality protein, and it also has a variety of vitamins and minerals,” she said.
 “So an egg a day is a good thing … from a nutrition standpoint.”

-Cow’s milk may be better than plant-based milk because plant-based protein tends to be lower in quality, she added.
+Cow’s milk may be better than plant-based milk because plant-based protein tends to be lower in quality, added Dr Low.

 As for eating different kinds of peanuts, or peanut root soup, to help children grow taller, it is a myth.
 “This is a traditional belief, but there’s no scientific evidence that drinking peanut root soup would help,” she said.